nmazet/hello-world/README.md

 # hello-world
-This project is a training to use GiHub
+This project is a training to use GiHub.